mattparker/lamplighthelp/v0/18-4-0_Custom_work_and_other_record_tabs_and_fields.markdown

 __Adding custom columns to the 'Attendance' table__

 The other option you'll see in the 'Manage drop-down lists' section is 'view and edit custom columns on the attendance table'.
-If you look at the {{Work}} records 'Attendance table in the attendance tab, you'll see that you have a number of columns, including name, attendance type, and role.
+If you look at the {{work}} records Attendance table in the attendance tab, you'll see that you have a number of columns, including name, attendance type, and role.
 It's possible to add additional custom columns here, and you may already have some.

 Follow the link, and you'll see a familiar three column set-up.
 In this section, the first column is simply a label, as every field appears in the attendance table, and not in its own tab.
-Follow the same procedure as for {{Work}} records above, to create a new item in the left-hand column, calling it something useful for your team, as an aid to memory.
+Follow the same procedure as for {{work}} records above, to create a new item in the left-hand column, calling it something useful for your team, as an aid to memory.

 Click on the item in the left-hand column, and you'll be able to add a new field and options in the centre and then right columns.
-Once created these will appear after the system tabs, in the {{Work}} Record attendance table.
+Once created these will appear after the system tabs, in the {{work}} Record attendance table.

 Things to consider
 * The attendance table can become quickly crowded if you add many columns, and so consider what you need carefully, and the length of the field title.